rohmerj/abcW-ML/README.md

 # abcW-ML: combining ABC, Wasserstein distance and ML predictions for extreme value analysis

-This repository contains teh files and R scripts to reproduce the results of Rohmer et al. (2023) "Combining machine learning predictions and numerical simulation results for the extreme value analysis of cyclone-induced wave heights – Application in Guadeloupe", submitted to Ocean Modelling
+This repository contains the data and R scripts to reproduce the results of Rohmer et al. (2023) "Combining machine learning predictions and numerical simulation results for the extreme value analysis of cyclone-induced wave heights – Application in Guadeloupe", submitted to Ocean Modelling

 - [ ] R scripts
   - run_doe.R : generate a design of experiments from the cyclone database